 4. If desired, remove the spark plugs from the cylinder head.

-Pic.
-8.6, a.
+Fig. 8.6, a.
 Compress the valve spring...

-Pic.
-8.6, c.... then the spring plate...
+Fig. 8.6, c....then the spring plate...

-Pic.
-8.6, g...and a spring
+Fig. 8.6, g...and spring

-7. Carefully remove the oil deflector caps from the guide bushings with pliers, then the spring plates (see fig. 8.7, a, b).
+7. Carefully remove the oil deflector caps from the guide bushings with pliers, then the spring plates (see Fig. 8.7, a, b).

-Pic.
-8.7, a.
-Remove the oil seal
+Fig. 8.7, a.
+Remove the oil deflector cap

 8. Remove the valve through the combustion chamber (see fig. 8.8).

-Pic.
-8.8.
+Fig. 8.8.
 Remove the valve through the combustion chamber

-Pic.
-8.9.
-Store each valve and related parts in a labeled plastic bag
+Fig. 8.9 Store each valve and related parts in a labeled plastic bag

 Six-cylinder petrol engines